 Gil Patersil: Why is networking important when speaking?
 Seven years ago, I was an entrepreneur who was all over the place doing a lot of different things.
 And one of my mentors came to me and said, Gil, what do you love the most?
 I love talking to people, coaching people, and I love speaking in front of people.

 He then asked how many times did you speak this year?
 I said that five or six times.
 But really, that’s it.
 You said you want to speak in front of people?
 What are you going to do about it?
 I could speak like 20 to 40 years next year.
 He said you are playing small.
 Once you audit your network, and then set up some new networking goals for yourself.
 At that stage, I was still studying what networking truly is.
 Remember, I’m an introvert.
 I’m an immigrant.
 I was born in Israel.
 And then I lived for some years in Canada and England and Russia.
 I have lived in different countries in my life, but I’m an immigrant.

-So, networking and even English is the language I had to learn.
+So, networking and even English is the language I had to learn with English Tutor.
 Networking is also something I have to learn.
 And I have to learn through a lot of successful failures.
 I used to push myself to talk to them and push myself to step out of my comfort zone.
 And then I get their phone number and go talk to them and I used to give myself all these tasks.
 Then, what did I do?